-The Lycians were a democratic but independent, warlike people, with a developed art style and a high standard of living.
-Their strategic position gave them unique opportunities for sea-trade and (at times) for piracy.
+The Lycians were democratic but independent, warlike people, with a developed art style and a high standard of living.
+Their strategic position gave them unique opportunities for sea trade and (at times) for piracy.
 After Persian rule, the Lycians welcomed Alexander the Great and absorbed Greek culture.
 Later, Lycia became a province of the Roman Empire; as it crumbled, many Byzantine monasteries were founded in the Lycian hills.
 The Lycian’s graves and ruins abound on the peninsula and the Lycian Way passes many remote historical sites.

 You can stay at pansiyons (pension, guest house) in many of the villages.
 These are typically simple homes/rooms including breakfast in the cost.
 They rent out rooms in a home much like a guesthouse.
-It’s quaint, but nice and they have clean showers and food.
-However there is not always a village to stop at within a days walk, and that is what makes the Lycian Way a bit of a challenge at times.
+It’s quaint but nice and they have clean showers and food.
+However there is not always a village to stop at within a day’s walk, and that is what makes the Lycian Way a bit of a challenge at times.
 This means you either have to camp or plan ahead and ensure you can get transportation to a village with a pansiyon where you can sleep at the end of your hiking day.
 There are sections of the trail where it’s pretty easy to go from village to village and sleep for the night and not have to carry food and camping gear – but there are also many stretches where that’s not possible.

 You can also stay in hotels or even a boat like the Selin-3 along certain parts of the trail from Kas to Demre.

 But many people choose to camp.
 You can carry your hiking gear and camp anywhere you can find a flat spot, but there aren’t many campgrounds with facilities.
-Camping is regular ‘roughing it’ type camping.
+Camping is regular ‘roughing it’ type of camping.

 When we were hiking during the day food was very simple for us.
 You can get bread, tomatoes, olives, cheese, and sausage in any village market and that’s mainly what we had when hiking.
 We’d try to eat one big meal a day in a village restaurant where we could get a hot meal prepared.
-However that was dependent on our hiking that day and what the route was.
-Sometimes we didn’t go through a village and we had to carry the simple bread and olives for a few days.
+However, that was dependent on our hiking that day and what the route was.
+Sometimes we didn’t go through a village and we had to carry simple bread and olives for a few days.

 There are plenty of fruit trees along the way so it’s easy to get a lot of fruit on the trail.
 Just eat whatever is in season!